mekkim/innersourcecommons.org-wiki/Is-your-organization-ready-for-InnerSource.md

   * Ongoing tracking of
     * Resources
     * Time
     * Cost
-  * Have you identified an initial team to rollout with?
+  * Have you identified an initial team to roll out with?
     * Agile to fail fast at first?
-Or a small project
+Or a small project?
-    * Take at least a Quarter or half a year to see
+    * Take at least a quarter or half a year to see
     * Or address levels of InnerSource
     * See Doc [Is Your Team Ready for InnerSource](Is your team ready for InnerSource)
   * Do you have a way to aggregate your documentation?